ABSN vs. BSN: Which One Should You Choose?

 Below are the benefits for prospective students choosing this degree program.

-• Work while studying.
-Because a BSN program doesn’t use an accelerated approach, many nursing professionals can continue to hold a part-time job while studying.
-BSN programs also offer part-time schedules, giving students additional time to work while they study.
+Work while studying.
+Because a BSN program doesn’t use an accelerated approach, you can likely continue to hold a part-time job while studying.
+BSN programs also offer part-time schedules, giving you additional time to work while you study.

 Explore Your Degree Options at The University of Tulsa